Gastritis: Symptoms, Causes, and Support Strategies

 Vitamin D

 A 2016 study published in BMC Gastroenterology has found that vitamin D3 can help with oxidative injury and acid in gastritis (41).
-To improve your vitamin D levels, I recommend spending time outside in the sun every day when it’s possible and eat foods that are rich in vitamin D, including liver, oily fish (wild-caught only), grass-fed red meat, and egg yolks.
+To improve your vitamin D levels, I recommend spending time outside in the sun every day when it’s possible and eating foods that are rich in vitamin D, including liver, oily fish (wild-caught only), grass-fed red meat, and egg yolks.

 Meeting your needs through a little sunshine and diet alone is difficult for most, so I recommend that you take a daily vitamin D3 supplement with vitamin K2.
-Vitamin K2 helps the absorption of vitamin D and calcium in the blood stream.
+Vitamin K2 helps the absorption of vitamin D and calcium in the bloodstream.

 Typically taking 1,000 IU per 25 lbs. of body weight will help you get your levels into a healthy range.
 You want to test your vitamin D levels at least 1-2 times each year and get your levels between 50-100 ng/ml.